 But when walking your dog on a leash, she is forced to interact with a new dog in a way that is both unnatural and threatening for her, making her feel both vulnerable and anxious to protect you, her owner and companion.

-By forcing dogs to meet one another head-on, we are sending a signal to them that we want them to fight one another—a signal which is especially strong because dogs are naturally territorial and loyal to their owners.
+By forcing dogs to meet one another head-on, we are sending a signal that we want them to fight one another—a signal that is especially strong because dogs are naturally territorial and loyal to their owners.

-Furthermore, you can't always control your own anxiety, especially if your dog has had a history of leash reactivity.
+Furthermore, you can't always control your own anxiety, especially if your dog has a leash reactivity history.
 This means that both you and your dog need some training.

-If you already know that your pooch is leash reactive, you may be hesitant to take her to high foot traffic areas, which in turn, only perpetuates these inappropriate reactive behaviors.
+If you already know that your pooch is leash reactive, you may be hesitant to take her to high foot traffic areas, which in turn, only perpetuates these inappropriate reactive behaviours.
 You may begin to feel like you'll never break this cycle, but don't give up yet.
-Leash aggression in dogs can be cured!
+Dog training leash aggression in dogs can be cured!

 Dangers of Leash Aggressive Dogs